Chang Tso-chi: Sexual crime

 In 2013, a female screenwriter accused him of rape after a party at his studio.
-Chang denied the charges, but admitted that he was completely drunk and blackout.
+Chang initially denied the charges, but later admitted that he was completely drunk and blacked out.
 After DNA evidence was produced, he was sentenced to three years and ten months in jail.
-He began served his term of imprisonment on April 10, 2015.
-During imprisonment, he finished a short film True Emotion Behind the Wall with all the actors and other staffs were his fellow inmates in prison in 2017, and this short later won Taipei Film Awards for best short film.
-He's been released on parole on 17 August 2017.
+He began to serve his term of imprisonment on April 10, 2015.
+During imprisonment, he finished the short film True Emotion Behind the Wall with all the actors and other staffs being his fellow inmates in prison in 2017.
+The short later won the Taipei Film Awards for best short film.
+Chang was released on parole on 17 August 2017.